bmdub/AutoStat/README.md

 recordStats1.OpenCsvInPowershell("stats.csv");
 ```

-## Choosing Class Members
+## Choosing Specific Class Members

 By default, all public properties are chosen for stat collection.

-To choose certain class members only, specify an attribute for those class members:
+To choose class members explicitly, annotate them with the 'AutoStat' attribute as so:
 ```CSharp
 [AutoStat]
 public long SerialNumber { get; set; }
 ```
-Then, specify in configuration that AutoStat should only choose members with the attribute:
+Then, specify in configuration that AutoStat should only choose members annotated with the 'AutoStat' attribute:
 ```CSharp
 var config = new Configuration(SelectionMode.Attribute);
 var autoStat1 = new AutoStat<Host>(config);